quantcast/qfs/wiki/Binary-Distributions.md

 Binary tarballs of QFS are made available for the following platforms.
 These are ideal for quickly trying out QFS as a Single Node deployment.
-See [[Getting Started|Home]] for how to use them.
+See [Trying QFS](//github.com/quantcast/qfs#trying-qfs) for how to use them.

 | Release          | Ubuntu 14.04 Trusty Tahr       | Ubuntu 16.04 LTS (Xenial Xerus)   | Ubuntu 18.04 LTS (Bionic Beaver)   | Debian 9 Stretch           | CentOS 6                  | CentOS 7                 | Mac OS X                 |
 |------------------|--------------------------------|-----------------------------------|------------------------------------|----------------------------|---------------------------|--------------------------|--------------------------|